 With the da Vinci Xi, we now offer hospitals a broader line of da Vinci Surgical Systems to match their surgical profile and patient care requirements.
-These include the da Vinci Si-e, a lower price system suited for surgeries requiring two instrument arms; the da Vinci Si, which has the capability of controlling three instrument arms; and the da Vinci Xi, which has four universal instrument arms that attach to a rotating platform.
-We have separately applied for FDA clearance for the da Vinci Xi Firefly, Vessel Sealer, and Stapler products and plan to bring them to market upon receiving clearance.
-In June 2014 we received FDA clearance for the da Vinci Xi Vessel Sealer.
-These products are now being marketed and sold in the U.S. The da Vinci Xi Stapler and Firefly remain pending 510(k) clearance.
-We plan to bring these products to market upon receiving clearance.
+These include the da Vinci Si-e, a lower price system suited for surgeries requiring two instrument arms; the da Vinci Si, which has the capability of controlling three instrument arms; and the da Vinci Xi, which has four universal instrument arms that attach to a rotating overhead platform.
+We separately applied for FDA clearance for the da Vinci Xi Firefly, Vessel Sealer, and Stapler products and have received clearance for these products between June and August of 2014.

-We CE marked the da Vinci Xi system in June 2014 and have begun sales and marketing activities in certain countries recognizing the CE Mark.
+We CE marked the da Vinci Xi system in June 2014 and have begun sales and marketing activities in certain countries recognizing the CE mark.
 We are in various stages of applying for CE mark on other da Vinci Xi products, including Firefly, Vessel Sealer, and Stapler.
 We plan to bring these products to market upon receiving CE marks.
 We are also working to obtain regulatory clearance in certain Asian countries, including Japan and South Korea.
-We are not currently in a position to estimate the timing of receiving clearance in our Asian markets.
+We are not currently able to estimate the timing of receiving clearance in our Asian markets.

-In April 2014, we offered certain customers who purchased a 4-arm da Vinci Si Surgical System in the first quarter of fiscal 2014 the opportunity to trade-out their systems for a da Vinci Xi Surgical System.
-Under this program, these customers will be able to return their da Vinci Si Surgical System and receive a credit, substantially equal to the price paid for the da Vinci Si Surgical System, towards the purchase of a da Vinci Xi Surgical System.
-These customers have until September 30, 2014, to accept our offer.
-In accordance with guidance for accounting for arrangements in which return rights exist, system revenue and associated costs in an amount equal to our estimate of the number of systems that will be returned have been deferred.
-Subject to our meeting all other criteria of our revenue recognition policy, the revenue deferred will be recognized at the date the da Vinci Xi Surgical System is shipped and accepted by the customers participating in our trade-in program, which we anticipate will occur prior to September 30, 2014.
-The trade-in program also provides our customers the opportunity to return certain stocking purchases of da Vinci Si instruments and accessories made in the first half of 2014.
-We have deferred a total of \$19.9 million of revenue and \$4.7 million of associated costs in the first half of 2014 based on our estimate of the amount of systems, instruments, and accessories sold that is expected to be returned in a future period.
+In anticipation of and in connection with the launch of the da Vinci Xi Surgical System, the Company offered certain customers who purchased a 4-arm da Vinci Si Surgical System the opportunity to trade out their systems for a da Vinci Xi Surgical System.
+As part of this offer, these customers are able to return their da Vinci Si Surgical System and receive a credit towards the purchase of a da Vinci Xi Surgical System.
+In accordance with the guidance for accounting for arrangements in which return rights exist, system revenue and associated costs in an amount equal to our estimate of the number of systems that will be returned was deferred.
+The offer also provided our customers the opportunity to return certain stocking purchases of da Vinci Si instruments and accessories made in the first half of 2014.
+As of September 30, 2014, a total of \$7.0 million of revenue remained deferred and included in short-term deferred revenue in the accompanying Condensed Consolidated Balance Sheets related to trade-in rights accounted for as a right of return.